 WET BULB GLOBE THERMOMETER Middle School High School ACTIVITY GUIDELINES & REST BREAK GUIDELINES < 82 < 82 Normal Activities: Provide at least 3 separate rest breaks each hour with a minimum duration of 3 minutes each.
 Use discretion for intense or prolonged exercise.
 82.1 - 83.9 82.1 - 86.9 Use discretion for intense or prolonged exercise; watch at-risk players carefully; provide separate rest breaks each hour for a minimum of 4 minutes duration each.
 84.0 - 86.9 87.0 - 89.9 Maximum practice time is 2 hours each.
-Football: players are restricted to helmet, shoulde pads, and shorts during practice.
-If the WBGT rises to this level during practice, players may continue to workout wearing football pants without changin to shorts.
+Football: players are restricted to helmet, shoulder pads, and shorts during practice.
+If the WBGT rises to this level during practice, players may continue to workout wearing football pants without changing to shorts.
 All Sports: provide at least 4 separate rest breaks each hour with a minimum duration of 4 minutes each.
 Consider delaying or rescheduling competitions.
-87.0 - 90.0 90.0 - 92.0 Maximum practice time is 1 hour.
-Football: NO protective equipment may be worn during practice, and there may be NO conditioning activities.
-All Sports: there must be 20 minutes of rest break distributed throughout the hour of practice.
+87.0 - 90.0 90.0 ~ 92.0 Maximum practice time is 1 hour.
+Football : NO protective equipment may be worn during practice, and there may be NO conditioning activities.
+All Sports: there must be 20 minutes of rest breaks distributed throughout the hour of practice.
 Consider delaying or rescheduling competitions.
-90 > 92 NO Outdoor Workouts: cancel or delay practice an competitions until a cooler WBGT is reached.
+Withhelman Poul Irisk all on the Withele Book 90 > 92 NO Outdoor Workouts: cancel or delay practice and competitions until a cooler WBGT is reached.